 Gratitude and HOPE: the two things that shaped the healing journey of United States Army veteran Catherine Bane, a military sexual assault (MST) survivor.

-Ten years later, the power of her resiliency through her darkest days has fueled her bravery in sharing her story of family, forgiveness, and discovering her self-worth as a way to advocate for fellow MST survivors on their own healing journey.
+Over ten years later, the power of her resiliency through her darkest days has fueled her bravery in sharing her story of family, forgiveness, and discovering her self-worth as a way to advocate for fellow MST survivors on their own healing journey.

 From 2016 to 2018, MST causes jumped nearly 40 percent.
 A 2018 report by the Pentagon found that 20,500 men and women in the Armed Forces were victims of sexual assault, and it is estimated that nearly 70% do not officially report the incidents.